mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

   - The Cache Layer: Responsible for maintaining a cache of the store calls.
   - The Search Layer: Responsible for speeding up the search methods using search engines.
-  - The Timer Layer: responsible for sending the duration of each request to an histogram in Prometheus.
+  - The Timer Layer: Responsible for sending the duration of each request to a histogram in Prometheus.
   - The OpenTracing Layer: responsible for of add the open tracing information related to the store to the open tracing context.